-Department Courses Hours Accounting AC 301 Intermediate Accounting I 5 Internal Control , J Decision Science QM 475 Quantitative Methods of Manageme QM 476 Forecasting Economics EC 360 Money and BankingEC 410 Intermediate MacroeconomicsEC 411 Intermediate Microeconomics 5 Finance FI 337 Personal Financial Planning FI 362 Financial Management II FI 365 Financial Institutions and Markets 5 Human Resource Management HRM 315 Human Resource Management 5 Information Systems IS 310 Information Technology Applications 5 Management MN 342 Legal Aspects of Business Manager MN 410 Business Ethics MN 450 Leadership for a Changing World 5 Marketing MT 436 Marketing Research Methods MT 441 Consumer Behavior MT 478 Marketing Strategy 5
+Department Courses Hours Accounting AC 301 Intermediate Accounting I AC 304 Income Tax Accounting AC 320 Accounting Systems and Internal Control 5 Decision Science QM 475 Quantitative Methods of Manag QM 476 Forecasting ement 5 5 Economics EC 360 Money and Banking EC 410 Intermediate Macroeconomics EC 411 Intermediate Microeconomics 5 Finance FI 337 Personal Financial Planning FI 362 Financial Management II FI 365 Financial Institutions and Markets 5 Human Resource Management HRM 315 Human Resource Management t 5 Information Systems IS 310 Information Technology Application ons 5 Management MN 342 Legal Aspects of Business Mana MN 410 Business Ethics MN 450 Leadership for a Changing Worl 5 Marketing MT 436 Marketing Research Methods MT 441 Consumer Behavior MT 478 Marketing Strategy 5 The remaining courses a re approved business electives.
+The Genera al Business stu-

 The remaining courses are approved business electives.
 The General Business student is encouraged to take one course from each of the different functional areas of business.
 The Individualized Option provides student the flexibility to design a program suited to their individual needs.
 A student interested in this option will work with a faculty member to develop a theme and select at least four courses which support this theme.
 The remaining courses may be any approved business electives.
-Students interested in this option should see an advisor in the Office of Student Development for a referral to an appropriate faculty member.
+Students interested in this option should see an advisor in the School of Business Information and Advising Office for a referral to an appropriate faculty member.
 The faculty member will help the student develop a proposal for review by the School of Business Curriculum Committee.
 An approval of the proposal will constitute an agreement between the student and the School of Business.